m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 Providers offer different types of billing and accounting services.
 Some marketplaces incorporate spot pricing, reservation pricing, or other pricing models.

 Billing is often not done by raw usage, as overheads with monitoring at that level of fine-grained control are pretty high.
 Instead, billing is done based on some discrete step function.
-For example, compute resources may be billed according to “size”: tiny, medium, extra-large.
+For example, compute resources may be billed according to "size": tiny, medium, extra-large.

 All of this is managed by the cloud provider.
 Common software stacks more managing cloud resources include the open source OpenStack and VMware’s vSphere software stack.